 - MDLs usually take place in the district where the defendant is located, and the judge could feel pressured to protect local corporations.

-The goal of MDLs is for the defendant(s) to agree to a large settlement that will cover all the plaintiffs' economic and non-economic expenses.
+The goal of MDLs is for the defendant(s) to agree to a large settlement that will compensate plaintiffs for their economic and non-economic expenses.
 This typically includes:

 - medical bills (including home nursing care and rehab);